TheDeanLab/Intro-to-Python/slides/pages/environment-management.md

 ---

 # Environment Management with Anaconda
-**Creating Reproducible Development Environments**
+Creating Reproducible Development Environments

 ** **

 - An environment is like a tissue culture flask.
-- It insures that the software in one project doesn't interfere with another.
+- It guarantees that the software in one project doesn't interfere with another.
 - This enables a stable and reproducible space for your code.

 ---

 # Environment Management with Anaconda
-**Why Does it Matter?**
+Why Does it Matter?

 ** **